 The CV you submit is what’s going to get you that interview, so make sure the potential employers know who you are and what you can do by the time they finish reading your CV.

 Another thing to remember is to keep your LinkedIn and social accounts up to date.
 Your LinkedIn is, in essence, an extension of your CV.
 Any Hiring Manager is going to spend time looking through your LinkedIn profile, so make sure it stands out as much as your CV is going to.

 A digital marketer CV needs to be specific in highlighting your achievements in current & previous roles.

 You need to include analytics & metrics to show improvements you’ve made, whether it’s increasing organic traffic by +22% or even a +20% increase in organic revenue.
 These are things that are going to “wow” any potential employer.

-- Finally, highlight your key achievements you have presented on your CV as the hiring manager will catch on very quick.
+Finally, highlight the key achievements you have presented on your CV as the hiring manager will catch on very quickly.

 Thanks for reading and don’t forget the five key points: